Last Updated: August 30, 2022

 Step 5.
 Conduct a visual inspection.

 Your customers will require some type of visual inspection.
 (Clearly, you cannot ship a connector with a shattered fiber.)
 After achieving desired geometry values, measure the visual appearance of the end-face, looking for 2 types of defects: pits and scratches.
 Typically, pitting can be resolved by increasing time during the intermediate (diamond) polishing steps.
-Consistent appearance of a large quantity of fine scratches (the “skating rink” appearance) is likely due to insufficient time and/or pressure on the final polishing step.
-Sporadic appearance of a few scratches is likely caused by contamination, due to insufficient cleaning.
+The consistent appearance of a large quantity of fine scratches (the “skating rink” appearance) is likely due to insufficient time and/or pressure on the final polishing step.
+The sporadic appearance of a few scratches is likely caused by contamination, due to insufficient cleaning.

 When developing a polishing process, carefully evaluate other major visual defects: shattered fibers, core cracks, no visible fiber, etc. In many cases, the cause of the defect is not related to your polishing process but rather to cleaving, product handling, curing temperatures, and so forth.
 These defects are real and need to be corrected, but you should address the root cause of these issues by preventing them from happening and not relying on your polishing process to remove large fiber defects, which only adds to the time, cost, and instability of your polishing process.